anantprsd5/Daily-Status/README.md

 ## 8th November 2016

 * Today I continued with my nanodegree course.
 I got the review of the first project which I submitted, in that everything was perfect except for the fact that I didn't thought about the different screen sizes and different orientations so some part of the display was not visible in landscape mode.
-For this the suggested to implement linear layout inside of a scroll view.
+For this the reviewer suggested to implement linear layout inside of a scroll view.
 After that everthing works fine.

-* Continued working on the second leg of the project of creating a weather app got to know about implementing list views and working with Array Adapters.
+* Continued working on the second leg of the project of creating a weather app.
+I Got to know about implementing list views and working with Array Adapters.

 * Hope to complete the second project soon.